Adoption: Reunion

-A common problem is that terms chosen by an identity group, as acceptable descriptors of themselves, can be used in negative ways by detractors.
-This compromises the integrity of the language and turns what was intended to be positive into negative or vice versa, thus often devaluing acceptability, meaning and use.

-Language at its best honors the self-referencing choices of the persons involved, uses inclusive terms and phrases, and is sensitive to the feelings of the primary parties.
-Language evolves with social attitudes and experiences.

 Cultural variations

 Attitudes and laws regarding adoption vary greatly.
 Whereas all cultures make arrangements whereby children whose birth parents are unavailable to rear them can be brought up by others, not all cultures have the concept of adoption, that is treating unrelated children as equivalent to biological children of the adoptive parents.
 Under Islamic Law, for example, adopted children must keep their original surname to be identified with blood relations, and, traditionally, women wear a hijab in the presence of males in their adoptive households.
 In Egypt, these cultural distinctions have led to making adoption illegal opting instead for a system of foster care.

 Homecoming Day

 In some countries, such as the United States, "Homecoming Day" is the day when an adoptee is officially united with their new adoptive family.